James Murray (British Army officer, born 1721): Early life

 Born in Ballencrieff, East Lothian, Murray was a younger son of Lord Elibank Alexander Murray, 4th Lord Elibank, and his wife, Elizabeth Stirling.
-His cousin with two children was Alexander Murray (British Army officer, died 1762) Alexander Murray who served in Nova Scotia.
-Educated in Haddington, East Lothian Haddington, and Selkirk, Scottish Borders Selkirk, he began his military career in 1736 in the Scots Brigade of the Dutch state Army.
-In 1740 he served as a second lieutenant in Royal Marines Wynyard's Marines under his brother Patrick Murray, 5th Lord Elibank, in the Battle of Cartagena de India's unsuccessful attack on Cartagena, Colombia Cartagena.
+His cousin was Alexander Murray who served in Nova Scotia.
+Educated in Haddington, East Lothian and Selkirk, Scottish Borders, he began his military career in 1736 in the Scots Brigade of the Dutch States Army.
+In 1740 he served as a second lieutenant in John Wynyard's Regiment of Marines under his brother Patrick Murray, 5th Lord Elibank in the Battle of Cartagena de Indias.
 He returned as a captain in 1742.
 He served as captain of the grenadier company of the 15th Regiment of Foot during the War of the Austrian Succession.
-He was severely wounded during the Siege of Ostend (1745) Siege of Ostend in 1745 and distinguished himself in the Raid on Lorient in 1746.
+He was severely wounded during the siege of Ostend in 1745 and distinguished himself in the Raid on Lorient in 1746.
 In December 1748, he married Cordelia Collier, who was from Hastings.